jnraine/cuddlefish/README.md

 # Cuddlefish

 This is a gem for managing multiple database shards in a Rails application.
-Think [Octopus](https://github.com/thiagopradi/octopus), but simpler, and with support for using different databases for different ActiveRecord models.
+Think [Octopus](https://github.com/thiagopradi/octopus), but simpler, and with support for using separate databases for different ActiveRecord models.

 Let's say that your app has two databases — we'll call them `foo` and `bar` — sharded across two hosts.
 You'd have a `shards.yml` file like this (simplified for explanatory purposes):